The FriendlyELEC CM3588 NVMe NAS Kit

 Overall block diagram of the NAS Kit

-Given the main selling point of the board is the NVMe slots, I was quite interested to see how this setup would perform in practice.
+And given the main selling point of the board is the NVMe slots, I was quite interested to see how this setup would perform in practice.

-As mentioned above, I set up the board with four WD Blue SN580 1TB NVMe SSDs.
+As mentioned above, I populated the board with four WD Blue SN580 1TB NVMe SSDs.
 These are completely overkill (they are PCIe 4.0x4 devices, and as such much faster than the board supports), but I have future designs for them–and I also got an M.2 to SATA adapter so I can re-use the NAS Kit later in a more conventional way.

 System Software